Satellite-Layer/Friends-Are-Assets/README.md

 # Friends-Are-Assets
-Create stock or property investment portfolios, in a dashboard with supporting data that can be shared in private.
+Allows users to create private links with select users to discuss and share investment opportunities, tracked in a shared investment dashboard.